 I don’t mean to sound too harsh, but I want others to see Willoughby at her best.
 I suppose I’m sort of emotionally invested in her art, since it was a pair of Deinonychus portraits (see below) she made over a decade ago that tipped the first dominoes on my journey out of creationism myself.
 Fully caught up in creationist pop-science articles, I dismissed news of feathered dinosaurs as “obvious” hogwash, an attitude made all that much easier by the off-putting and ugly “tarred and feathered” look featured in most artwork depicting feathered dinosaurs at the time.
 Looking at them now, Willoughby’s old Deinonychus illustrations still have significant issues with them, but at the time, they were the first paleoart I’d seen that didn’t make feathered raptors seem inherently laughable.
 Having finally realized that maybe the concept wasn’t so stupid after all, I began to pay more attention to the actual fossils, which quickly put the lie to creationist rhetoric on the topic.

-As the smooth gradient between bird and dinosaur gradually became clearer to me, I finally had to admit that evolutionary theory accounted for this and so many other variables far better than the hodgepodge of contradictory ad hoc deflections I’d grown up with ever had.
+As the smooth gradient between bird and dinosaur gradually became clearer to me, I finally had to admit that evolutionary theory accounted for this and many other variables far better than the hodgepodge of contradictory ad hoc deflections I grew up with ever had.

 It feels like coming full circle in a way, and I am only too pleased that the person most responsible for breaking me out of my pseudoscientific bubble contributed to one of my favorite books to recommend to people looking to do the same.
 (All the better then that I got a signed and doodled copy straight from Willoughby herself!)
 I’ve talked about God’s Word or Human Reason? to just about anyone willing to listen to me jabber about it.
 I even had the privilege of meeting Dr. Mary Schweitzer at a Dallas Paleontological Society meeting a couple years ago, and brought my copy along to show off to her!

 As her discovery of unfossilized soft tissue in tyrannosaur bones has made her a lightning rod for creationist attention, I could see a brief look of exasperation flicker across her face at the sight of the title, followed by genuine interest once I explained the book’s purpose.
 I hope I inspired this paleontological superstar to check it out for herself, but I am content to settle for you, dear reader.
 God’s Word or Human Reason? is an absolute must-have for anyone with any interest in the creation/evolution controversy.
 It’s well worth the purchase, and gets my enthusiastic Dino Dad Stomp of Approval!
 You can follow T. Michael Keesey and Emily Willoughby (along with myself!) on Twitter.
+I’ve also reviewed Keesey’s Paleocene comic series, a suspenseful page-turner I’m sure you will enjoy.
 Be sure to visit Willoughby’s online portfolio, and consider purchasing some of her art!